 Telemedicine and Remote Patient Monitoring

 We must offer telemedicine and remote patient monitoring to the extent they are covered by the Medicaid FFS Program.
-[MCO to add details and any optional services]
+Telemedicine and Remote Patient Monitoring is offered to members who consent to participate in specific Case Management Services.